nicklockwood/SwiftFormat/README.md

 *Q. How can I modify the formatting rules?*

-> A. Most of the rules are hard-coded right now, with a handful of options exposed in the `FormatOptions` struct.
-If you look in `Rules.swift` you will find a list of all the rules that are applied by default.
-You can disable any rules you don't want and build a new version of the command line tool.
+> A. Many configuration options are exposed in the command line interface.
+You can either set these manually, or use the `--inferoptions` argument to automatically generate the configuration from your existing project.

-> With a bit more effort, you can also edit the existing rules or create new ones.
+> If the options you want aren't exposed, the rules are implemented as functions in the file `Rules.swift`, so you can modify these and build a new version of the command line tool.
 If you think your changes might be generally useful, make a pull request.

 *Q. Why did you write yet another Swift formatting tool?*